-Kurt Vonnegut (1922-2007),a World War II veteran of the United States Army and humanist, was one of the most popular and controversial social commentary writers of the 20th century.
-His career publishing books spanned approximately 50 years.
+Kurt Vonnegut (1922-2007), a World War II veteran of the United States Army, was one of the most popular and controversial social commentary writers of the 20th century.
+His career of publishing more than 30 books spanned approximately 50 years.
 The works include novels, literary collections, and plays — all conveying his ascerbic and poignant insights about the human condition.

 Kurt Vonnegut Museum and Library

 The Kurt Vonnegut Museum and Library is in his hometown of Indianapolis at 543 Indiana Avenue and offers many events and programs honoring his memory.
 In 2022, the American Library Association designated it an official literary landmark, the first place in Indiana to receive this honor.
 See vonnegutlibrary.org for more information.

 According to its website:

 “The Kurt Vonnegut Museum and Library is proud to partner with teachers and students of all ages all over the country to honor Kurt Vonnegut’s dedication to arts education.
 We know that getting students to engage with reading can be a challenge.
 But when we introduce them to Vonnegut, something magical happens.
 Students are laughing; they’re discussing; they’re thinking deeply and grappling with every complex facet of what it means to be human.
 That’s why the Vonnegut Museum and Library is helping to bring Vonnegut to classrooms from California to Pennsylvania with our Teaching Vonnegut Workshop.
 And we’re doing it at no cost to teachers.”

 Though the Museum is the first officially designated literary landmark, the metropolis of Indianapolis actually has several historic literary sites that are open to the public.
 See our Indiana page to discover more places worth visiting at https://authoradventures.org/trails/by-state/indiana.